What is an ORCA Grant?

 Who can be my faculty mentor?

-The Faculty mentor must be a Brigham Young University professor, associate professor, or assistant professor.
-Adjunct faculty, Ph.D. candidates, graduate students, professors from different universities, and others are not eligible to serve as a Faculty Mentor.
+The Faculty mentor must be a full-time Brigham Young University professor, associate professor, or assistant professor.
+Adjunct faculty, Ph.D. candidates, graduate students, professors from different universities, staff, and others are not eligible to serve as a Faculty Mentor.

 How do I apply?